 About the Author of Here Comes Little Jenna Jafferty

 I attribute my love of reading and writing to my mom.
 My earliest memories include her reading me children’s story after children’s story.
 When she read, I always had questions about things the author didn’t include in the story.
 I would then ask my mom the question and she would tell me the author didn’t say and my imagination was off and running as I dreamed up what I thought might be the answer.
 Once I learned to write, Mom would encourage me to write what I thought the answer to the question I had about the chapter book would be and include it in my story.
 It was at this point that the writer within me was born.
-The first time I was asked what I wanted to be when I grew up, the answer was an author of books for kids.
+The first time I was asked what I wanted to be when I grew up, the answer was an author.

 I was a very talkative little girl and had to relate everything in story form.
 Writing is merely talking with your fingers after all, whether you’re using pen and paper or tapping away at a keyboard.
 Anyway, I just wouldn’t shut up.
 When my little mind was onto something, it just had to be shared and then all the questions followed.
 I remember one of my mom’s friends rolling her eyes as I talked and talked away from the backseat as Mom drove.
 That lady was never my favorite of my mom’s friends anyway.
+Haha!

 I always loved writing stories and poems while in school as well.
 Particularly, I remember a writing assignment in the third grade where we had to write a rhyming sentence in the pattern our teacher gave us.
 Mine was, “The world is round with more water than ground.”
 An A+ is the grade I received.
 Which is probably why I remember it so vividly.
 All throughout school I entered writing contests.
 Winning some encouraged me to continue writing.